Terms and Conditions

 2.3 If we are unable to accept part or all of your order, we will inform you of this in writing and will not charge you for the goods or services.
 This might be because the goods are out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the goods or services, or because we are unable to meet a deadline you have specified.

-2.4 We reserve the right at our sole discretion to change certain aspect of the services we provide or to refuse to take or carry out instructions from you or change certain aspects of the services we provide when necessary to ensure we are not in contravention of any law or regulations or our health and safety policies and procedures, including in relation to any COVID-19 restrictions.
+2.4 We reserve the right at our sole discretion to change certain aspects of the services we provide or to refuse to take or carry out instructions from you or change certain aspects of the services we provide when necessary to ensure we are not in contravention of any law or regulations or our health and safety policies and procedures, including in relation to any COVID-19 restrictions.

 3.1 We will provide the goods and/or services to you set out in your order.